 The negatives with natural is they are often more expensive and shed bristles onto your project.
 With proper care, natural brushes can last for a very long time, making the cost justifiable.

 As for the shedding bristles, as I mentioned earlier, chalk paint is quite forgiving.
 If you notice a bristle has shed in your paint after it has dried, simply sand the surface slightly and apply more paint as needed to that area.

 With a good natural brush, the shedding typically is much less of an issue after the first 2-3 uses.

 Synthetic brushes are man-made bristles, made of nylon and/or polyester.
-They tend to be much less expensive than natural.
+A synthetic bristle brush tends to be much less expensive than natural.
 In general, synthetic have a smoother finish than natural brushes, but in my opinion, that is not the case with chalk paint and other fast drying paints.

-Because these brushes have slicker bristles, they require a more frequent reload of your paint onto the brush.
+These brushes have slicker bristles, which in turn causes them to require a more frequent reload of your paint onto the brush.
 Because of this, synthetic brushes will likely cause more brush marks with chalk paint.
 But they are excellent for application of latex paint.

 They also are a great option for those that want to avoid using a brush made from animal hair.